Dallas Marriage Visa Lawyer

 Understanding the Marriage-Based Immigration Process

 The family petition is only the first step for many people in their quest to immigrate to the U.S. to live with their spouse.
 After the petition is filed, there are many other steps to take depending on your unique situation.
 It is also important to make sure that filing the petition is a good idea in the first place.
-Give our office a call and let’s discuss the best way for your spouse to immigrate so that your family can be together.
+Give Christensen Immigration Attorneys a call, and let’s discuss the best way for your spouse to immigrate so that your family can be together.

 Ready to start your marriage visa journey?
 Contact us today at (972) 497-1017 for experienced guidance and support.